RichardBradley/liquibase.github.com/documentation/diff.md

 title: Diff
 ---
 # Liquibase Commands: `diff`
-The `diff` command in Liquibase allows you to compare two databases of the same type to one another.
+The `diff` command in Liquibase allows you to compare two databases of the same type or different types to one another.

 ## Uses
 The `diff` command is typically used at the completion of a project, because it allows you to verify all expected changes are in the changelog.
 The `diff` command is also useful for the following tasks: